nospaceships/node-yara/README.md

 ## yara.libyaraVersion()

-The `libyaraVersion()` function returns a string containing the version of YARA which was statically compiled into the module during installation.
+The `libyaraVersion()` function returns a string containing the version of YARA library loaded and used by this module.

-The following example will print `3.6.4` to standard output if the module was installed using the `YARA=3.6.4 npm install yara` command:
+The following example will print `3.7.0` to standard output if the version of YARA installed locally is `3.7.0`:

 	console.log(yara.libyaraVersion())